Educational Game on Cryptocurrency Investment: Using Microeconomic Decision Making to Understand Macroeconomics Principles: Reflection on Gamification Implementation

-This game only took less than one hour, convenient for instructors to implement during class time.
-Moreover, the game was implemented in a hybrid classroom, applicable to online and in-person teaching as well.
-As of this writing, the pandemic is still hovering around.
-And we envision the vast potential that the educational game has in connecting faculty and students to achieve various learning objectives.
-Before the game, most students did not hear of the rule-versus-discretion trade-off.
-However, after the game, students express in post-experiment discussions that they have a much deeper understanding of the topic and realize how important it could be.
+The game process lasted less than one hour, which means that it is convenient for instructors to implement during class time.
+Moreover, the game was implemented in a hybrid classroom, which means that it is applicable to online and in-person teaching as well.
+As of this writing, the most recent pandemic is still impacting education.
+Thus, we envision the vast potential that the educational game has in connecting faculty and students to achieve various learning objectives in remote education.
+Before the game, most students had not heard of the rule-versus-discretion trade-off.
+However, after the game, students expressed in post-experiment discussions that they had a much deeper understanding of the topic and had realized how important it could be.
 All of them completed a research proposal on rule-versus-discretion independently as a part of their course assignments.

-However, we also identify one major limitation of the current implementation.
-The user interface is much less interactive than commercialized investment applications.
+However, we can identify one major limitation of the current implementation, namely, the user interface is much less interactive than commercialized investment applications.
 To improve the user experience, we see the necessity of deploying blockchain applications for educational games.
-Although the game industry has been blooming on blockchains recently~\cite{cryptogames2019,cryptokitties2021}, the blockchain application for educational games still awaits to be designed and deployed~\cite{zhang2023design}.
+Although the game industry has been blooming on blockchains recently~\cite{cryptogames2019,cryptokitties2021}, the blockchain applications for educational games still need to be designed and deployed~\cite{zhang2023design}.